 Native tribes originally inhabited what is now Manhattan.
 In the 18th and 19th centuries, the Kansa people were the primary inhabitants.
 The tribe gave up their rights to the land with the signing of a treaty in 1846.
 Just a few years later, the Kansas-Nebraska Act allowed US citizens to settle the territory.
 George Park founded a settlement that year, naming it Polistra.
-A nearby area was also founded and was named Canton.
+A nearby area was also established and was named Canton.

 In 1855, New England Free-Staters came into the area.
 The sites of Canton and Polistra were chosen for settlement.
 The same year, it was decided that the town settlements would be joined and named Boston.
 Dozens of settlers continued to come into the area.
-A steamer came ashore carrying 75 settlers.
+A steamer came ashore carrying 75 immigrants.
 They were stranded and decided to settle in the area but only if the name was changed, which it was.
 The city was incorporated just two years later.

 Because Manhattan was Free-State, it was subject to violence.
 However, it was protected under neighboring Fort Riley, so it was spared much of the violence and destruction faced by other cities during the Bleeding Kansas period.
 Because of this, the area developed quite quickly.
-It was in the late 1850s when the city was selected as the county seat and the same year, a college was established.
+It was in the late 1850s when the city was selected as the county seat, and the same year, a college was established.

 The population continued to grow as Fifty-Niners came to the area following the discovery of gold.
 The city flourished by selling supplies to miners.
 Later that year, the first newspaper was established.
 The population was continuing to grow, especially with the arrival of the Kansas Pacific Railroad.

-The city of Manhattan has continued to expand and its population has grown every decade.
+The city of Manhattan has continued to expand, and its population has grown every decade.
 Today, the city has been named as one of the best places to retire and one of the best small communities for business and career.
 Public entities are the hub of the economy, and the city is home to many historic buildings and homes, Kansas State University, and cultural hotspots.